Batto1/Zephry-SYS_INIT-Utility-Library/README.md

 Library presents functionality for;
 - Create and define a one liner SYS_INIT function and define SYS_INIT.
 - Create and define a one liner named SYS_INIT function and define SYS_INIT.

+Includes sample application for demonstrating some functionality of library, see main.c